Insights

 Q: What sets Quinlan apart in identifying hard-to-reach individuals?

 While there are always limitations, I believe we're better equipped than most non-government entities to locate people.
-We have specialized training, database access, and expertise that in-house diligence teams typically lack.
-Often companies think they don't need firms like ours because they have internal teams, but those teams rarely have our specialized tools and training.
-An internal team probably couldn't have found someone traveling the country in an RV like we did.
+We have specialized training, database access, and expertise that in-house investigations teams typically lack.
 So while finding anyone in the world might be ambitious, we'd have a pretty good shot at finding most people.

-Q: What's one lesson every investor should know about investigations?
+Q: What's something every non-investigator should know about investigations?

 The most important thing is that specialized investigative firms exist and offer capabilities beyond what in-house teams can provide.
 We're doing this work every day, led by investigative industry veterans with 10, 20, even 30 years of experience.
-When you're dealing with multi-million dollar transactions, spending a small fraction of this on due diligence is worth the peace of mind.
-You can't put a price on knowing that the people and companies you're investing in are who they claim to be.
-If a deal goes south and you realize that an investigation could have revealed critical information, the cost-benefit analysis always favors hiring professionals like us.
-For example, cases like the Yahoo executive who misrepresented his education on SEC filings—a seasoned investigator could have caught that fact in minutes, but instead it became a public scandal that impacted share prices and people's livelihoods.
+Where your reputation is concerned, or when you're dealing with either a multi-million-dollar decision or a multi-billion-dollar, bet-the-company situation, spending a small fraction of that on real, professional investigative research and support is worth the peace of mind and the powerful advantage it gives you.
+You can't put a price on truly knowing who or what you’re dealing with.
+If a decision, a partnership, or a legal dispute has the potential to go south and an investigation could reveal critical information, the cost-benefit analysis overwhelmingly favors hiring professionals like us.
+Take the example of the Yahoo executive who misrepresented his education on SEC filings—a seasoned investigator could have caught that fact in minutes.
+Instead it became a public scandal that impacted share prices and people's livelihoods.

 Q: How do you explain Quinlan's value add?

 We help clients make confident, informed decisions by providing context and telling a complete story, not just delivering data points.
 We look for evidence, find facts, and provide the context that allows clients to truly understand what they're dealing with.
-As an independent firm, we'll share adverse findings that an in-house team might be motivated to downplay if they want a deal to succeed.
-If I were embedded in a company and wanted a deal to go through, I'd be much less motivated to share something adverse than an independent firm that has no stake in the deal's success.
+As a lean, independent team of expert diggers, we'll find and share things that an in-house team or a big consulting firm might miss, downplay or ignore.
+For example, if I were embedded in a company and wanted an investment to go through, I'd be much less motivated to share something adverse than an independent firm that has no stake in the investment’s success.
 We don't just tell clients what they want to hear—we prioritize our relationship and trust with them over any particular transaction outcome.
-Our stake is in maintaining trust with our clients, not in any specific deal outcome.
-Essentially, we provide clients peace of mind knowing there aren't hidden surprises waiting to emerge.
-When clients say they've done their due diligence, hiring us means they can say it with genuine confidence.
+Our stake is in growing trust for our clients and enabling their long-term success.
+Essentially, we provide clients peace of mind and the strategic advantage of knowing there aren't hidden surprises waiting to emerge after the fact.
+When clients say they've done their homework, hiring us means they can say it with genuine confidence.

 Related News & Insights